-- [7] The District Licensing Committee need not hold a hearing when there are no public objections.3 We may decide not to hold a hearing, notwithstanding the opposition received.
-However, if we do decide to proceed on the papers, then we require a quorum of 3 committee members.4 - [8] A Committee of 3 Commissioners has been convened ('the Committee').
-We have decided that a hearing is not required in this case.
-That is because the MOH has consistently opposed this event (and other similar events), and the Committee has previously proceeded on the papers and granted a licence without incident.
-The matters raised by the MOH's letter of opposition to the licence are well known by the Committee and the MOH report does not
+[7] The District Licensing Committee need not hold a hearing when there are no public objections.3 We may decide not to hold a hearing, notwithstanding the opposition received.
+However, if we do decide to proceed on the papers, then we require a quorum of 3 committee members.4

-See Letter from MOH, 22 October 2019.
+1 See Letter from MOH, 15 October 2019.
 In the letter the MOH refers to the 2017 Institute of Alcohol Studies in Scotland report and Dr Siobhan Ryan's work published in the Australian and New Zealand Journal of Psychiatry in 2010.

-2 Inspector's Report, Nikki Anderson, 23 October 2019.
+2 Inspectors Report, Martin Ferguson, 21 October 2019.